 1. Division of Probate Assets:

 Your surviving spouse and your children will divide your probate assets 50/50.
 It doesn't matter if your child is 6 months old -- they still inherit 1/2 of your probate estate.
 It doesn't matter if you own a business -- your children will inherit 1/2 of your business.
-Also, it doesn't matter if your spouse may need all of your estate to live on after you die -- without estate planning your children are entitled to one have of your probate estate.
+Also, it doesn't matter if your spouse may need all of your estate to live on after you die -- without estate planning your children are entitled to 1/2 of your probate estate.

 2. Who takes care of the children?

 If there is a surviving spouse, then he or she would continue to care for the children.
 However, if both parents die at the same time and no guardians for the children have been named in a will, then family members would have to petition the court to be appointed guardians of your children.
-This could be a contentious court battle to see who becomes guadians of your children and you don't have any control over who gets appointed.
+This could be a contentious court battle to see who becomes guardians of your children and you don't have any control over who gets appointed.

 3. How is money managed for your children?

 In the event that both parents would die at the same time (such as in a car accident, etc.) without an estate plan, the Courts would have to appoint a guardian to oversee and manage money your children inherit until they turn 18 years old - and once they turn 18 years old your children would then have control over their inheritance.
+By setting up a Children's Trust as part of your Estate Plan you are making sure your assets will be properly managed and distributed to your children to help benefit them most in hard times.

 Recommended Estate Plan for Young Families:

-There are many things to consider when designing an estate plan; however, a basic estate plan that will give a young family Peace of Mind will generally consist of the following for each spouse:
+There are many things to consider when designing an Estate Plan; however, a basic estate plan that will give a young family Peace of Mind will generally consist of the following for each spouse:

 a Will with Children's Trust;